steam/presentations/oss-by-default/open-source-by-default.md

 ---

+# Open-Source by Default

+1. What is Open-Source Software?
+1. Why we're open-source and why you should be too
+1. How we do it
+1. **How to convince your company**

+---

 # **How do you sell this to your boss/investor/co-founder/co-worker?**

 ---

-# 1. Improve team culture
+# 1. Improve Team Culture

+^ Open-Source improves team culture by empowering engineers to contribute to both the company and greater developer community.

 ---

-# 2. Attract talent
+# 2. Attract Talent

+^ Having your company's code available for everyone to see is a powerful advertisement for the kind of company you are.
+Other developers and companies will notice.

 ---